Zeb-0/General/Python_Network _1/notes.md

 info - this returns a dictionary-like object that describes the page fetched, particularly the headers sent by the server.
 It is currently an [http.client.HTTPMessage](https://docs.python.org/3/library/urllib.request.html#module-urllib.response) instance.

 Typical headers include ‘Content-length’, ‘Content-type’, and so on.
 See the [Quick Reference to HTTP Headers](https://jkorpela.fi/http.html) for a useful listing of HTTP headers with brief explanations of their meaning and use.

+## Refer to resources for more on:
+- Openers and Handlers
+- Basic Authentication
+- Proxies